wilhmhkm/Data_Professional_Survey/README.md

 ## 🚀 Data Processing Steps

-### 1. Data Import
-- Imported raw CSV survey data into Power BI
-- Loaded dataset into **Power Query Editor** for transformation
+I start by importing the raw CSV survey data into Power BI and loading it into the Power Query Editor for transformation.

-### 2. Data Cleaning & Transformation
-- Removed irrelevant columns (e.g., email, browser metadata)
-- Standardized categorical fields:
-  - Simplified job titles (grouped “Other” responses)
-  - Cleaned programming languages using delimiter splits
-- Handled inconsistent text inputs using delimiters (e.g., “(”, “:”)
-- Transformed salary ranges:
-  - Split into min/max values
-  - Converted to numeric format
-  - Created **average salary column**
-- Fixed data types (text → numeric where needed)
-- Reduced high-cardinality fields by grouping rare values

-### 3. Feature Engineering
-- Created:
-  - **Average Salary (calculated column)**
-  - Aggregated KPIs (average age, total respondents)

-### 4. Data Modeling
-- Built a single-table model (no joins required)
-- Ensured proper field categorization for visuals

-### 5. Dashboard Development
-- Designed interactive dashboard with:
-  - KPI cards
-  - Comparative charts
-  - Country-based filtering

-### 6. UI & Theme Customization
-- Applied Power BI themes
-- Improved layout, spacing, and readability
-- Organized visuals for storytelling
+I remove irrelevant columns such as email and browser metadata, then standardize categorical fields by simplifying job titles and grouping “Other” responses.
+I also clean programming language data using delimiter-based splits and handle inconsistent text inputs using characters like “(” and “:”.

+For salary data, I split ranges into minimum and maximum values, convert them into numeric format, and create an average salary column.
+I also correct data types where needed and reduce high-cardinality fields by grouping less frequent values.

+I create calculated fields such as average salary and aggregate key metrics like average age and total respondents to support analysis.

+I build a single-table model, ensuring all fields are properly categorized and optimized for visualization.

+I design an interactive dashboard that includes KPI cards, comparative charts, and country-based filtering to support different analytical perspectives.

+To improve usability, I apply Power BI themes, refine layout and spacing, and organize visuals in a way that supports clear and effective storytelling.

 ---

 ## 📊 Key Insights

-### 👥 Demographics
-- ~630 survey participants
-- Average age: ~30 years

-### 💼 Salary Trends
+From the dataset, I observe that there are around 630 survey participants with an average age of approximately 30 years.

-- Data Scientists earn the highest average salaries
-- Data Analysts are the most represented group
+I find that Data Scientists earn the highest average salaries, while Data Analysts make up the largest portion of respondents.
+Salary levels also vary significantly across countries.
-- Salary varies significantly by country

-### 🌍 Geographic Impact
-- Higher salaries observed in the United States
-- Lower averages in other regions reflect cost of living differences
+Higher salary levels are observed in the United States, while lower averages in other regions reflect differences in cost of living.

-### 💻 Programming Languages
-- Python is the most popular language
-- Other common languages:
-  - R
-  - C++
-  - JavaScript
-  - Java

-### 😊 Job Satisfaction
-- Work-life balance: moderate (~5.7/10)
-- Salary satisfaction: relatively low

-### 🚪 Entry Difficulty
+Python emerges as the most widely used programming language, followed by others such as R, C++, JavaScript, and Java.

+Work-life balance is rated moderately at around 5.7 out of 10, while salary satisfaction appears relatively low among respondents.

-- Majority reported difficulty entering the data field
+Most respondents report that entering the data field is challenging, although some indicate smoother transitions.
-- Some experienced easier transitions

-### ⚖️ Gender Comparison
-- Salaries between genders are relatively close
+Salary differences between genders are relatively small, with only slight variations that are not highly significant.
-- Slight variation observed but not significant

 ---

 ## 💡 Recommendations

-### 1. Improve Data Collection
-- Use structured inputs (dropdowns instead of free text)
-- Reduce inconsistent entries

-### 2. Enhance Data Cleaning
-- Standardize:
-  - Job titles
-  - Programming languages
-  - Country names
-- Consider preprocessing with SQL or Python

-### 3. Refine Salary Data
+I recommend using more structured inputs, such as dropdown menus instead of free text, to reduce inconsistencies in survey responses.

+I focus on standardizing key fields like job titles, programming languages, and country names, and consider preprocessing the data further using SQL or Python for better scalability.

-- Collect exact salary values instead of ranges
-- Use sliders or numeric inputs in surveys
+I suggest collecting exact salary values instead of ranges and using numeric inputs or sliders in surveys to improve accuracy.

-### 4. Expand Analysis
-- Segment by:
-  - Experience level
-  - Industry
-  - Education
-- Perform deeper statistical analysis

-### 5. Improve Dashboard UX
-- Add slicers (filters) for better interactivity
-- Include drill-through pages
-- Optimize layout for storytelling

-### 6. Future Enhancements
-- Connect to live datasets
-- Add predictive analytics
-- Incorporate time-series analysis
+I see opportunities to segment the data further by experience level, industry, and education, and to apply deeper statistical analysis for more insights.

+I enhance interactivity by adding slicers and drill-through pages, and optimize the layout to improve storytelling and usability.

+Looking ahead, I would connect the dashboard to live datasets, incorporate predictive analytics, and introduce time-series analysis to make the solution more dynamic and forward-looking.